Struct extendr_api::wrapper::matrix::RArray

 source

-pub fn data_mut(&mut self) -> &'a mut [T]
+pub fn data_mut(&mut self) -> &mut [T]

-Returns a flat mutable representation of the array in col-major.
+Returns a flat, mutable representation of the array in col-major.

 source